jakesorce/clubhouse_ruby/README.md

 following the instructions.

 Use `rake spec` to run the tests.
 Except don't, because they won't work for you yet.
+TODO!

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ## Contributing

-Bug reports and pull requests are (unlikely frankly, but) welcome on GitHub at https://github.com/philipcastiglione/clubhouse_ruby.
+Bug reports and pull requests are (probably unlikely, but) welcome on GitHub at https://github.com/philipcastiglione/clubhouse_ruby.

 ## License